-Save as disclosed above and in Appendix 7 there are no further matters or particulars required to be disclosed pursuant to Rule 13.51(2) of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited ("Hong Kong Listing Rules").
+Save as disclosed above and in Appendix 9 there are no further matters or particulars required to be disclosed pursuant to Rule 13.51(2) of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited ("Hong Kong Listing Rules").

-HSBC Holdings plc Notice of the 2022 Annual General Meeting and Explanatory Notes
+HSBC Holdings plc Notice of the 2023 Annual General Meeting and Explanatory Notes

-Notice is hereby given that the 2022 Annual General Meeting of HSBC Holdings plc will be held at the Queen Elizabeth Hall, Southbank Centre, Belvedere Road, London, SE1 8XX, United Kingdom on Friday, 29 April 2022 at 11.00am London time (6.00pm Hong Kong time) in accordance with the information set out on pages 16 to 20 and in Appendix 8 on page 29.
+Notice is hereby given that the 2023 Annual General Meeting of HSBC Holdings plc will be held at The Eastside Rooms, 2 Woodcock Street, Birmingham, B7 4BL, United Kingdom on Friday, 5 May 2023 at 11.00am London time (6.00pm Hong Kong time) in accordance with the information set out on pages 17 to 21 and in Appendix 10 on page 34.
+Facilities will be made available to allow shareholders to attend, participate and vote electronically at the AGM and to ask questions in real time should they wish to do so.
+Further information on how to join the meeting electronically can be found on pages 20 to 21.

-Resolutions numbered 1 to 8, 11, 14 and 16 will be proposed as ordinary resolutions and those numbered 9, 10, 12, 13, 15 and 17 to 19 will be proposed as special resolutions.
-For ordinary resolutions to be passed, more than half of the votes cast must be in favour of the resolution, while in the case of special resolutions to be passed, at least three-quarters of the votes must be cast in favour of the resolution.
+Resolutions numbered 1 to 7, 10 and 13 will be proposed as ordinary resolutions and those numbered 8, 9, 11, 12, 14 to 18 will be proposed as special resolutions.
+For ordinary resolutions to be passed, more than half of the votes cast must be in favour of the resolution, while in the case of special resolutions to be passed, at least three-quarters of the votes cast must be in favour of the resolution.

-The explanatory notes should be read in conjunction with the 2021 Annual Report & Accounts.
-This Notice of AGM, the 2021 Annual Report & Accounts and the 2021 Strategic Report are available at www.hsbc.com.
+The explanatory notes should be read in conjunction with the 2022 Annual Report & Accounts.
+This Notice of AGM, the 2022 Annual Report & Accounts and the 2022 Strategic Report are available at www.hsbc.com.

-For the purpose of this Notice, the issued share capital (excluding treasury shares) of the Company on 10 March 2022, being the latest practicable date prior to the printing of this document, was 20,213,994,492 ordinary shares of US\$0.50 each and carrying one vote each with total voting rights of 20,213,994,492.
+For the purpose of this Notice, the issued share capital (excluding treasury shares) of the Company on 9 March 2023, being the latest practicable date prior to the printing of this document, was 19,971,279,372 ordinary shares of US\$0.50 each and carrying one vote each with total voting rights of 19,971,279,372.

-1. Annual Report & Accounts\
+1. Annual Report & Accounts

-To receive the Annual Accounts and Reports of the Directors and of the Auditor for the year ended 31 December 2021.
+To receive the Annual Accounts and Reports of the Directors and of the Auditor for the year ended 31 December 2022.

-The purpose of this resolution is for shareholders to receive and consider the Annual Accounts and the Reports of the Directors and of the Auditor for the year ended 31 December 2021.
+The purpose of this resolution is for shareholders to receive and consider the Annual Accounts and the Reports of the Directors and of the Auditor for the year ended 31 December 2022.

-2. Directors' Remuneration Report\
+2. Directors' Remuneration Report

-To approve the 2021 Directors' Remuneration Report set out on pages 254 to 287 of the Annual Report & Accounts for the year ended 31 December 2021, excluding the 2022 Directors' Remuneration Policy set out on pages 257 to 266.
+To approve the 2022 Directors' Remuneration Report set out on pages 276 to 301 of the Annual Report & Accounts for the year ended 31 December 2022, excluding the summary of the Directors' Remuneration Policy on page 280.

-The purpose of this resolution is to seek shareholder approval of the 2021 Directors' Remuneration Report for the year ended 31 December 2021 (other than the part containing the 2022 Directors' Remuneration Policy on pages 257 to 266 of the 2021 Annual Report & Accounts).
-The 2021 Directors' Remuneration Report is on pages 254 to 287 of the 2021 Annual Report & Accounts.
-The actual remuneration paid to Directors in 2021 was made within the boundaries of the 2019 Directors' Remuneration Policy which was approved by shareholders at the 2019 Annual General Meeting.
-The vote on the 2021 Directors' Remuneration Report is advisory in nature and cannot impact what is paid under the shareholder-approved 2019 Directors' Remuneration Policy.
+The purpose of this resolution is to seek shareholder approval of the 2022 Directors' Remuneration Report for the year ended 31 December 2022 (other than the summary of the Directors' Remuneration Policy on page 280 of the 2022 Annual Report & Accounts).
+The 2022 Directors' Remuneration Report is on pages 276 to 301 of the 2022 Annual Report & Accounts.
+The actual remuneration paid to Directors in 2022 was made within the boundaries of the 2022 Directors' Remuneration Policy which was approved by shareholders at the 2022 Annual General Meeting for a period of three years and is, therefore, not required to be put to shareholders for approval again no later than the 2025 Annual General Meeting.
+The vote on the 2022 Directors' Remuneration Report is advisory in nature and cannot impact what is paid under the shareholder-approved 2022 Directors' Remuneration Policy.